dotnet/core/samples/RaspberryPiInstructions.md

 * From the terminal/commandline create a folder named `helloworld` and go into it.
 * Run `dotnet new console`
-* You can find `helloworld.csproj` file is created under current directory.
+* You can find a `helloworld.csproj` file is created under current directory.

 ```
 <Project Sdk="Microsoft.NET.Sdk">